evaldataset2026/Neurips2026_submission/README.md

+## Anonymous Review Repository

+This repository is provided exclusively for anonymous peer review of the accompanying NeurIPS 2026 Evaluation & Datasets submission.
+The complete benchmark is shared to facilitate scientific evaluation during the review process.
+An official public release and licensing terms will follow institutional approval.

 # BloodCellBank-Atlas: A Benchmark for Personalized Federated Learning under Extreme Class-Disjoint Label Skew (EC-DLS)

 > **Anonymous NeurIPS 2026 Submission (Evaluation & Datasets Track)**